 where $M_N$ is the nucleon mass.
 The upper bound here is simply the lowest-lying inelastic threshold, that of $NN\pi$ production.
 The lower bound is due to a left-hand cut from single-pion exchange and is the focus of this work.

 Over the last decade, extending the range of validity for finite-volume scattering formulae has received much attention.
 One aspect of this is the generalization to three-particle amplitudes \cite{\threeScatter}.
 This has progressed rapidly in recent years and a theoretical framework is now in place, along with first numerical lattice QCD determinations of three-to-three scattering amplitudes \cite{\numericalThreeBody}.
 With respect to \eqref{eq:two_nuc_restriction}, this can be understood as extending beyond the upper cutoff of $(2 M_N + M_\pi)^2$. \footnote{For this particular system, the generalization is still outstanding.
-Given the recent work treating non-identical and non-degenerate particles \cite{\threeNonDeg} and particles with intrinsic spin \cite{Draper:2023xvu}, no fundamental issues are expected in deriving the relevant formalism.} In this article, we are concerned with extending the regime of validity below the lower cutoff of $s = (2 M_N)^2 - M_\pi^2$.
-The latter arises due to single pion exchange between the nucleons as shown in figure~\ref{fig:various_examples}(a).
-This generates a pole in amplitudes with fixed external momenta.
-When the amplitudes are projected to definite angular momentum the pole becomes a branch cut with a branch point at $s = (2 M_N)^2 - M_\pi^2$.
+Given the recent work treating non-identical and non-degenerate particles \cite{\threeNonDeg} and particles with intrinsic spin \cite{Draper:2023xvu}, no fundamental issues are expected in deriving the relevant formalism.} In this article, we are concerned with extending the regime of validity below the lower cutoff, which arises due to the diagram shown in figure~\ref{fig:various_examples}(a).
+This generates a pole in the amplitude with fixed external momenta and when the amplitudes latter is projected to definite angular momentum, the pole becomes a branch cut with a branch point at $s = (2 M_N)^2 - M_\pi^2$.

 Remarkably, recent lattice calculations have extracted finite-volume energies violating the lower bound of eq.~\eqref{eq:two_nuc_restriction}, and it is currently unclear how to use these energies to constrain the scattering amplitude.
 As already discussed in ref.~\cite{Green:2021qol}, the simplest way to see that the standard formalism breaks down is to note that the latter always predicts a real-valued scattering amplitude for $s < (2 M_N)^2$ whereas, for $s < (2 M_N)^2 - M_\pi^2$, it is known that the angular-momentum-projected amplitude must be complex.